 If you ask about moved or deleted threads or topics publicly, you may be doing something harmful.
 Please do not do it.
 Ask any questions IN A PRIVATE MESSAGE.
 And be patient about getting a response.
 We are all volunteers.

 MOST OF ALL, DO NOT COMPLAIN in public about your post or topic being moved or deleted.
 Take it up in a private message.
 If you complain in public about your post or topic being moved or deleted, there will be consequences.

 19) Decisions made by the Administrators are not made willy-nilly or helter skelter.
 We discuss problems that need our attention and we make decisions based on those discussions.

 20) We try to keep reprimands private.
 Just because you don't read a post reprimanding someone who you think needs it or who you have complained about, please don't assume that means it has been swept under the rug or ignored.

 If you make a public complaint about something that should be taken up in private with a mod or admin, it will be ignored until you take the time to go through proper channels and contact a Moderator or Administrator.
 Your post, if detected, will be deleted without response.

-21) If you take it upon yourself to email Steve Ray with a complaint, please be sure that it is not trivial, be sure to include documentation (preferably un-edited and in context), and please be sure that you have exhausted all other avenues to resolve your problem.
-It would be good if you would include any pertinent PM's or emails exchanged between you and the Moderator/Administrator handling your complaint or concern so that he can see what has or has not been done to resolve your problem.
+21) If you take it upon yourself to email Ave Maria Radio with a complaint, please be sure that it is not trivial, be sure to include documentation (preferably un-edited and in context), and please be sure that you have exhausted all other avenues to resolve your problem.
+It would be good if you would include any pertinent PM's or emails exchanged between you and the Moderator/Administrator handling your complaint or concern so that they can see what has or has not been done to resolve your problem.

 Head Administrator, DCF